klebermagno/rBCM/README.md

 optimized independently of one another to only the data partitioned to that expert.

+### Batching

 In the prediction step, you can pass a `batch_size` parameter to instruct the experts to predict at only `batch_size` data locations in parallel at once.
 This can be used to limit maximum system memory consumption.
-Prediction with GPR models is known to be a memory hog, predicting with 100 of them isn't great either.
+Prediction with GPR models is known to be a memory hog.
 Though the default of `batch_size=-1` sets there to be no batching by default and you may not need it depending on how many predictions you request at once.

-An rBCM has two areas in which there is significant choice in implementation.
-The first is in deciding how to partition the data among the experts.
-The second is in deciding how to weight the predictions of the experts.

 ### Partitioning